-- You must be a citizen of one of the EU Member States or one of the six Eastern partner countries (Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova or Ukraine).
+- You are a citizen of one of the EU Member States or one of the six Eastern partner countries (Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova or Ukraine).

 - You are between 16 and 26 years old.

 - You have a good level of English.

 - You are interested in EU affairs and the partnership and cooperation between the EU and your country.